earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2017-01-25-R02-start-using-r.md

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Optional challenge activity

-What are the values of each object defined in EACH LINE OF code below?
+What are the values of each object defined in EACH LINE of code below?

 ```r